SimpleBus/SimpleBus/doc/getting_started.md

 ## Getting started

 First, enable [SimpleBusAsynchronousBundle](https://github.com/SimpleBus/AsynchronousBundle) in your Symfony project.
-Next enable `SimpleBusRabbitMQBundleBridgeBundle` and [OldSoundRabbitMqBundle](https://github.com/videlalvaro/RabbitMqBundle).
+Next enable `SimpleBusRabbitMQBundleBridgeBundle` and [RabbitMQBundle](https://github.com/php-amqplib/RabbitMqBundle).

 ### Handling commands asynchronously

-If you want commands to be handled asynchronously, you should first configure `OldSoundRabbitMqBundle`:
+If you want commands to be handled asynchronously, you should first configure `RabbitMQBundle`:

 ```yaml
 # in config.yml